Baby Giraffe Dies Suddenly At Columbus Zoo And Aquarium; Cause Of Death Is Unknown

 A baby Masai giraffe calf died suddenly of unknown causes at the Columbus Zoo and Aquarium Saturday morning.
-The baby calf ‘s name was Ubumwe, which means “unity” in Kinyarwanda.
+The baby calf’s name was Ubumwe, which means “unity” in Kinyarwanda.
 Ubumwe was a female, and she was only 18 days old when she passed away at 8:30 a.m.

 The Columbus Zoo posted information about the sad event on a series of Facebook posts, according to the Springfield News-Sun.
 Zoo officials wrote that the baby giraffe was thriving in her first two weeks and that she had been nursing well and seemed energetic.
 A week ago, Ubumwe weighed an estimated 130 pounds, they said.

 A team of animal care professionals monitored the giraffe calf and her mother 24/7 since the birth.
-On Friday afternoon, things took a turn for the worse; however, and they said that Ubumwe’s “behavior and appearance began to change,” and that she started to experience “gastrointestinal discomfort.”
+On Friday afternoon, things took a turn for the worse, however, and they said that Ubumwe’s “behavior and appearance began to change,” and that she started to experience “gastrointestinal discomfort.”

 The zoo animal care professionals started giving the baby giraffe tests and started a treatment regimen in an attempt to make her better.
 They noted that Ubumwe was a little constipated, and her treatment consisted of administered fluids.
 She was given pain medication to help her with gastrointestinal discomfort, and after the team finished examining Ubumwe, she began nursing from her mother, Zuri.